JCode1986/ChiropracticWellness/README.md

 | Email | string | YES |

 ## Change Log
+* 1.21.2: *Added feature to delete all items in cart after purchase is verified* - 03 June 2020
 * 1.20.2: *Added button for admins to go to admin page* - 16 May 2020
 * 1.20.1: *Changed card information drop down from card number to card types* - 16 May 2020
 * **Changed origin from azure to github** - 15 May 2020